Cement industry emission reduction with MECS® DynaWave® technology

 - Smaller diameter and lower height compared to typical spray towers means less capital cost

-- Can handle massive amounts of solids entering scrubber from baghouse or ESP failures and continue to operate without interruption
+- Can handle massive amounts of solids entering scrubber from upstream baghouse or ESP failures and continue to operate without interruption

 - Ability to utilize reagents such as limestone and CKD directly in the scrubber